 Venue: Archaeological site of Stobi, Republic of Macedonia.
 The Hellenistic, Roman and Late Roman city was a significant urban center in Antiquity and capital of the Roman province Macedonia Secunda in the Late Antiquity.
 Stobi was included in the 2012 world monuments watch list among the monuments with universal significance - Read more here!

-Minimum length of stay: Three weeks.
+Minimum length of stay: Two weeks.

 Minimum age: 18 (16, if the participant is accompanied by an adult family member).